Oil Pulling for White Teeth: 5 Shocking Results You Can See in 14 Days

 4. Drink a full glass of water to rehydrate.

 Yes, and for best results, you should.
 Daily practice is required to maintain the reduction of bacteria and the ongoing whitening and health benefits.
-It is safe for daily use.
+Designed for daily care.

 Although oil pulling teeth is a trendy activity, one should never fall into one of its traps.
-Coconut oil for oil pulling may be used as an alternative tooth paste sometimes, however it is not a good replacement to fluoride toothpaste that should be used regularly.
-Oil pulling is only important to use to supplement your routine, not to substitute it with the white teeth.
+Coconut oil for oil pulling may be used as an alternative toothpaste sometimes, however it is not a good replacement to fluoride toothpaste that should be used regularly.
+Oil pulling is only important to use to supplement your routine, not to substitute it with white teeth.

 In the effort to get a healthy mouth, brushing with fluoride toothpaste must not be sacrificed in the attempt to eliminate plaque and ward off cavities.
-Oil pulling for white teeth can be safely and effectively used alongside it.
+Oil pulling enhances whitening.

-Oil pulling for white teeth can deliver stunning results, but safety is key.
+Oil pulling for white teeth is capable of giving stunning results; however, it is essential to be safe.
 Discover the 5 shocking benefits you can see in 14 days and learn why you must never swallow the oil.
 Get your guide to doing it correctly!

 Always before.